clusterio/clusterio/packages/controller/README.md

 #### `bootstrap generate-user-token <name>`

 Generate an access token for logging in and possibly managing the cluster from the given user account.
-This can be used both in the web interface and as the `master_token` to connect with clusterioctl.
+This can be used both in the web interface and as the `controller_token` to connect with clusterioctl.

 #### `bootstrap create-ctl-config <name>`